 Planning for each season’s programme starts well in advance with the final selection made in a group meeting.
 We try to screen good films that don’t necessarily make the multiplex cinemas and we’re always looking out for the best in world cinema.

-We also organise an annual Film Festival which has established itself as a regular annual event in March/April.
+We also organise an annual Film Festival which has established itself as a regular event in March/April.

 In January 2016 the Charities Commission recognised Buxton Film as a Registered Charity No. 1165040